 Working with local schools in the Forest of Dean, this project aimed to enthuse and inspire children and young adults to look at and explore their unique forest environment.
 We look to build a legacy of proud, active, interested Foresters who will work to protect and promote their heritage, benefiting from the accumulated learning resources gathered over the delivery period from a range of our projects.

 This project aims to enthuse local teachers and children about their natural, built and cultural heritage, so that they become proud of their Forest heritage and will protect and promote it in future.

-Lydbrook Primary school have already fully immersed themselves in the Foresters’ Forest programme by re-writing their school curriculum to embrace their local heritage.
-This will now be used as a model for other schools.
+Lydbrook Primary School fully immersed themselves in the Foresters’ Forest programme by re-writing their school curriculum to embrace their local heritage.
+This is now being used as a model for other schools.